StepanHrbek/LightsprintSDK/src/Lightsmark2008/readme.txt

    Linux notes
    - First of all, run bin/install_dependencies
-   - AFAIK open source graphics drivers don't supports OpenGL 2.0 properly yet, use the latest proprietary driver.
+   - Open source graphics drivers don't supports OpenGL 2.0 properly yet, use the latest proprietary driver.
    - To see list of options, run backend with random argument.
    - Score is printed to console.
 10*score is returned as a result code.